IMPORTANCE OF WORDS

 With products sold online, we don’t have the benefit of having a customer hold the product in their hands or look at it in person.
 This is where a good product description is essential, as it can help people fill in that mental gap.
 Choosing certain words evokes certain qualities in the mind of the reader.
 It’s not as effective as the real thing, but it helps you stand above alternatives.
 However, if your word choice is too simple, the reader isn’t likely to get that.
 For example, if you are selling bath products, would you want something that “smells good” or has “a lush eucalyptus scent?”
 It’s not even close.

 3. Harder To Determine What You Offer

 When it comes to online reading, people have short attention spans.
-This makes it all the more important for you to capture people’s attention quickly.
+The importance of words also includes brevity: to help you to capture people’s attention quickly.
 Readers want to know what the features of your product are, what makes it better than the rest, and they want this information quickly.
 However, in an attempt to tone down your language in order to make it easier to understand, this may actually backfire.
 Overly simple language can also be vague language.
 If it’s not clear what your product offers, people will likely simply look elsewhere rather than try to figure it out themselves.

 4. SEO Issues

 If you run an e-commerce site with a lot of different items, chances are the bulk of the text of your website is going to be product descriptions.
 As a result, it’s important that you are doing everything you can to position yourself in front of the right type of customer.
 The main thing to understand is that word choice is also keyword choice.
 If your word choice is too simple, you may not be using the keywords that people would be using to search for your products.

 5. Not Catching Your Ideal Audience